Charlie Wellings: Bristol City

 On 28 May 2019, Wellings left childhood club Birmingham and signed a pre-contract agreement with fellow FA WSL team Bristol City, the same day as Birmingham teammate Meaghan Sargeant.
 Bristol are managed by former Birmingham assistant Tanya Oxtoby.
 On 7 September 2019,Wellings made her debut for Bristol City W.F.C. in a 0-0 home draw against Brighton & Hove Albion in the FA WSL.

 Celtic

 Wellings signed for Celtic in July 2021.
 She made an impressive start to her career in Scotland; scoring twice in a 4–2 win over Aberdeen in the opening league match of the season on 5 September 2021, and by mid-October she had scored 11 goals in 10 games.

 Reading

 On 5 August 2022, Reading announced the double signing of Wellings.
+On 2 July 2024, Wellings was one of the players released by Reading following their voluntary demotion to the fifth tier Southern Region Women's Football League.

+Nottingham Forest

+On 19 July 2024, Wellings signed a one-year deal with FA Women's National League North club Nottingham Forest.

+On 22 March 2025, Wellings scored a brace, helping Forest to a 3-1 victory over Stoke City in the FA Women’s National League Cup final.
+She won back-to-back club player of the month awards in March and April 2025.

 International career

 In August 2018, Wellings represented England at the 2018 FIFA U-20 Women's World Cup.
 The team finished in third place, losing the semi-final to Japan before beating France on penalties in the third place playoff.
 It was the team's best ever result.
 On 5 April, Wellings made her debut for the U21 team in a 2-1 win against France U23, where she scored both goals.
 Later that year in October, Wellings as well as fellow teammate Sophie Baggaley were called up to the England U21 team again.